 Let’s make every dish tasty and nutritious by ‘hidden’ nutrition of veggies, herbs and nuts.

-India’s First ever Tasty Kids Nutrition fortified with Ayurvedic herbs.
+India’s First Tasty Kids Nutrition fortified with Ayurvedic herbs.

-If your child is a picky eater or does not take enough nutrition for the day, you can give ‘5 Ayurvedic herbs and 7 Nuts’ chocolate or savoury spreads ORDER | 0% preservative
+If your child is a picky eater or does not take enough nutrition for the day, you can give ‘5 Ayurvedic herbs and 7 Nuts’ chocolate or savoury spreads to meet daily Nutrition ORDER | 0% preservative

 Daily Nutrition for: Immunity, Brain development, Bones and Overall growth